alpapie/port_scan/readme.md

-# Active
+# Port Scan
 ![Port scan](./image/port_scan.gif)

 ## Intriduction
-Active is a simple and efficient port scanner built in Rust.
+port_scan is a simple and efficient port scanner built in Rust.
 It checks if a specified port (or range of ports) on a target host is open or closed.
-Additionally, Active can display the name of the service associated with each open port.
+Additionally, port_scan can display the name of the service associated with each open port.

 This project leverages multi-threading to enhance scanning speed, efficiently distributing the scan workload across available CPU cores.
 This approach significantly reduces the time needed to scan multiple ports.